deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 > </details>

-> Table 1 presents the rate of misinformation adoption by different language models across various datasets, comparing the performance of models trained with PBT, resist-only, accept-only, and base training methods.
+> Table 1 presents the results of evaluating the misinformation rate across various datasets for different models (base, accept-only, resist-only, and PBT).

 {{< table-caption >}}